dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Dynamic Programming

 Dynamic programming is about breaking the overall goal into sub-goal and solving sub-goal optimally.
 In DP, we are given given a perfect model of the environment as a MDP.
+We know the complete dynamics of the environment i.e. if I am in a given state, what all possible actions I can take?
+After taking an action, environment sends us to one possible state of all next states (depending on transition probability).
 The prediction problem involves evaluating a policy for a given MDP and a policy.
 (How good is this policy?)
 We use policy evaluation method to evaluate given policy.
 The control problem involves solving an MDP, finding an optimal policy.
 (What is the best policy for given MDP?)
 We use either policy iteration or value iteration methods to find an optimal policy (or optimal value function).

 - Policy Evaluation